autonomys/subspace-docs/docs/protocol/cli.md

 Specify the chain to farm.
 Available options are: [Gemini3d, Dev, DevNet].
  Defaults to `Gemini3d`, press enter to use the default:
 Configuration has been generated at /home/username/.config/subspace-cli Ready for lift off!
-Run the follow command to begin:
+Run the follow command to begin: `"path/to/executable" farm`
 ```

 :::info Finding your settings.toml